 For a simple plan:

 A. Start with Protein.
 Fill in the protein (using the portion amount… 4oz chicken, for example) you want to eat for each meal and snack that requires it.
 Go through the entire week.
-Choose proteins that you like to eat and check the master food list to ensure the protein is compliant for phase 1.
+Choose proteins that you like to eat and check the master food list to ensure the protein is compliant for the phase you're working on.
 Check this list every time you want to write down a protein.
 Keep in mind you want to mix it up (Confuse it to lose it) but you can cook a large batch of meat or beans to eat in several meals through the week.
 Check the portion chart for your portion for each meal and snack.
 You will measure meat by weight and raw.

-C. Go back to Phase 1 and fill in the Fruits you want to each for each meal and snack.
+C. Go back to Phase 1 and fill in the Fruits you want to eat for each meal and snack.
 List the portion sizes for reminders and to make it easy.
 Fruit is measured raw.
 Go to Phase 3 and fill in the fruits you need for breakfast and lunch.
 Don’t forget to check the Master Food List as Phase 3 fruits are not always the same as Phase 1 fruits

 D. Now for the Veggies.
 Haylie says to eat lots and lots of veggies and she has on her website a portion guide for veggies- 2 cups of veggies with meal and 1 cup with snacks that require it or double those amounts if you have the higher weight loss goal.
 Be sure to eat different veggies- do not eat the same ones every meal.
 Try to have more than one veggie in each meal.
 You will measure veggies raw but you can cook them.
 Think about how you want to cook them or if you want them raw.
 Look at new ways to cook veggies you think you may not like.
 There are may ways to prepare veggies and each method can make them taste different.
 Also, remember that veggies are unlimited and can be added to any snack that doesn’t have veggies listed, such as in Phase 1 or Phase 2.
 You can also add veggies to Phase 1 breakfast.